-Have you had chance to catch the V&A’s free display exploring the role of London in Kensington-born Beatrix Potters life and work?
+Have you had the chance to catch the V&A’s free display exploring the role of London in Kensington-born Beatrix Potter’s life and work?
 If not, you’ve only got a few weeks left…

-The display complements the V&A’s permanent collection (which is the world’s largest collection of BP’s drawings, manuscripts and correspondence).
+The display complements the V&A’s permanent collection, which is the largest collection of Beatrix Potter’s drawings, manuscripts and correspondence in the world.

 The display is open until 28 April 2017 in Gallery 102 at the V&A (Cromwell Road, SW7 2RL)